twilson63/aos-packages/packages/pipe/README.md

 ## Overview

 - **send:**
-  Converts a Lua table into an array of CSV strings using `csv.createFromTable`, then pushes these CSV strings onto a queue and dispatches them to a target.
+  Converts a Lua table into an array of CSV strings using `csv.createFromTable` or `csv.createKV`, then pushes these CSV strings onto a queue and dispatches them to a target.

 - **receive:**
   Sets up a handler to receive batched CSV data strings, concatenates and parses them into a table, and calls the provided handler with the fully parsed table.
 Additionally, it accepts a `patternMatcher` argument to customize how the piped data is matched before processing.